 Much of the art work on this website can be seen at Black Lab, Studio #16 on the Arts Walk at Monroe Street Market, 716 Monroe St. NE, Washington, DC, steps from the Brookland/CUA Metro stop (Red Line).
 Black Lab is on Facebook.

-I create and show my work in this space and am there irregular hours for the rest of this year.
+I create and show my work in this space.
+Check back soon for my 2018 hours.